Photo Credit: Flickr user Mike

 Or, check out GA’s best waterfall – Amicalola Falls State Park.

-If mountains aren’t your jam and you prefer sticking to water, you can drive 45 minutes to Lake Lanier.
+If mountains aren’t your jam and you prefer sticking to water, take a day trip and explore activities on and around the Chattahoochee River.

 Helen’s a distinctly German-influenced town, with unique German-style buildings and a strong Oktoberfest presence.